EmilioPelaez/HierarchyResponder/README.md

 ## Triggering an Event

-Events are triggered using the `triggerEvent` closure that can be read from the `Environment`.
+Events are triggered using the `triggerEvent` object that can be read from the `Environment`.
+Since this object implements `callAsFunction`, it can be called like closure.

 ```swift
 struct MyEvent: Event {}